arunoda/node-redis-scripto/README.md

     });
 ~~~

-* If you need to load scripts just using JavaScript (without loading from filesystem), see following example.
+* If you need to load scripts just using JavaScript (without loading from the filesystem), see following example.

 ~~~js
     var scripts = {